-For most of 2020, the ISPCA Inspectors could only make essential visits and they investigated approximately 2,500 allegations of animal cruelty, neglect or abandonment.
-Whilst the majority of these calls are dealt with by means of advice to the animals' owner, our Inspectors seized or had surrendered over 800 animals including 422 dogs, 230 cats, 58 equines and 99 other animals.
+For most of 2021, COVID-19 restrictions continued to constrain our operations so the ISPCA Inspectors could only make essential visits and they investigated approximately 2,600 allegations of animal cruelty, neglect, or abandonment.
+Whilst the majority of these calls are dealt with by means of advice to the animals' owner, our inspectors seized or had surrendered over 1,200 animals including 714 dogs, 276 cats, 67 equines and 159 other animals.
 In the most serious cases, ISPCA Inspectors can initiate a prosecution if an offence has been committed under the Animal Health and Welfare Act.
-In 2020, ISPCA Inspectors submitted 16 files of evidence to the Department of Agriculture for consideration of prosecution.
-Eight cases were finalised in court which is lower than previous years as the courts were closed for a considerable portion of the year.
+In 2021, ISPCA Inspectors submitted 11 files of evidence to the Department of Agriculture for consideration of prosecution.
+Seventeen cases were finalised in court which is lower than previous years as the courts were closed for a considerable portion of the year.